huhuhuhr-1/SQLBot/docs/README.en.md

 This repository is licensed under the [FIT2CLOUD Open Source License](LICENSE), which is essentially GPLv3 but with some additional restrictions.

-You can perform secondary development based on the SQLBot source code, but you must adhere to the following:
+You may conduct secondary development based on the SQLBot source code, but you must adhere to the following:

 - You cannot replace or modify the SQLBot logo and copyright information;